 Queen Elizabeth School's population is under its capacity rating, but the accommodation of specialized programming including; English as Second Language, Special Education programs (RISE and GAINS), and the EarlyOn program makes it necessary to utilize the three portables on site.
 Continued monitoring of capacity issues is required.
 A consolidation with some of the Mill Street students provided a strong business case to the Ministry for an addition to the building to remove all of the portables.
 Fortunately, the Ministry approved funding in 2018 for a three room addition, an EarlyOn program space, and a four room childcare facility.
-The template has been recently approve by the Ministry and construction will begin in the 2022-2023 school year.
+The template has been recently approved by the Ministry and construction will begin in the 2023-2024 school year.

 Mount Carmel-Blythewood's enrolment was projected to decline below a 60% utilization rate.
 The implementation of FDK saw a slight increase in numbers.
 The boundary adjustment with MDB and the consolidation with some Mill Street students, in September 2019, had the school operating at 84% utilization rate hopefully making the school viable into the future.
 Like East Mersea, the population has dropped significantly in 2020 and 2021 due to Covid-19 factors.
-The enrolment will continue to be monitored as it operates at 77% capacity; however, did increase in population this 2022-2023 school year.
+The enrolment will continue to be monitored as it operates at 78% capacity; however, did decrease in population this 2023-2024 school year by 17 students.

 It must be noted that following the Accommodation Review in the Learnington area, Trustees approved the submission of two business cases to the Ministry of Education.
 One submission was for a new JK-8 Queen Elizabeth school on the existing property.
 A second submission was for a five room addition to the existing school.
 Each submission also included a case for funding for an EarlyOn program and a childcare.
 As mentioned above, an addition, childcare, and EarlyOn program space were received and funding approval was successful in 2018.
+The expectation in this two-phase project is to be completed by January 2025.